 Use 3 mil to compensate a 54 inch bullet drop for a target at 500 yards, 2 mil wind correction for 15 mph wind from right to left.
 1.95 mil lead holdover for a moving target traveling at 2 mph from left to right at 500 yards.
 Bullet flight time is 1 second during which the target traveled 2.94 feet.
 No wind.
-THE ATHLON GOLD MEDAL LIFETIME WARRANTY Your Athlon product is not only warranted to be free of defects in materials and workmanship for the lifetime of the product.
-Athlon will also repair or replace, at no charge to you, your product if you should damage it through normal use.
-No receipt is needed, no registration is required.
-This is a commitment that Athlon Optics will be the best product you can buy for your money.
+THE ATHLON GOLD MEDAL LIFETIME WARRANTY Demand the most from your equipment.
+When things go unexpectedly or accidents happen, rest assured, Athlon Optics carry a lifetime transferable warranty.
+Athlon guarantees to repair or replace your product if damaged through normal use.
+No charge; No receipt; No Registration required.
 This warranty does not cover damages caused by deliberate damage, misuse, theft or maintenance provided by someone other than the Athlon Authorized Service Department.